dlr-eoc/ukis-frontend-libraries/TUTORIALS.md

     this.mapStateSvc.setMapState(this.startState);
   }
 ```
-- Add some controls to the map in the example-view.component.ts:
+- To add some controls to the map, adjust the controls object in the example-view.component.ts:
 ```
 constructor(
     public layerSvc: LayersService,